slidevjs/slidev/docs/guide/animations.md

 You can override them to customize the transition effects in your custom stylesheets.

-For example, you can achieve the scale up transitions by:
+For example, you can achieve the scaling up transitions by:

 ```css
 // styles.css